 Attend the CERT training course to become a Team Member.
 You will learn how to prepare yourself, your family and your community for a disaster.
 Become familiar with tools to help you organize after a disaster and how to conduct triage and provide basic first aid.
 Learn to assess damage after the disaster, extinguish a small fire, conduct searches and rescue victims safely, and complete a small-scale disaster simulation!

-next CERT sessions begin on Thursday, February19, 2015.
-Classes are held
+next CERT sessions will be tentatively held in fall 2015.
+Classes are

 I want to find out more!